Bess Whitehead Scott Scholarship Fund

 The Bess Whitehead Scott Scholarship Fund awards scholarships to aspiring journalists and writers annually.
 The awards for the scholarship, which was named for one of the state's pioneering women journalists, are issued annually.
 Scott, who lived to be 107, wrote a book late in life about her career in newspaper reporting, teaching and advertising.

 Bess Whitehead Scott Journalism Scholarship - The $1,500 award is granted annually to a junior or senior university student pursuing a degree in journalism or a related field.
-The 2012 scholarship has been awarded; application may be made for the 2013 scholarship.
+Click HERE to apply for the 2014 scholarship.
+Deadline is February 7, 2014.

 Scott Scribes Scholarship - The $1,500 award is granted annually to a woman or man age 40 or over pursuing study or a degree in journalism, writing or a related field.
-The 2012 scholarship has been awarded; application may be made for the 2013 scholarship.
+Click HERE to apply for the 2014 scholarship.
+Deadline is February 7, 2014.

 Since 2011, the Bess W. Scott Scholarship Fund has been affiliated with the Austin Community Foundation (ACF).
 (Click on the link to donate.)
 The Writers' League of Texas was our home for 20 years, and we continue to count WLT as our friend and resource.